 Experience – Our first criteria are based on the actual real-life job experience.
 Our PHP Programmers have been doing similar jobs with other companies prior to us hiring them.
 Since Full Scale deals with those that we believe to be in the top 20% of their career designation, they must have some career experience.

-Practical Application – After we have determined that an applicant has the necessary experience to potential fill our clients’ needs we then invite them to take a test that challenges their experience and skills.
-This involves taking tests related to their chose programming languages, general web developer skills, best practices and solving actual live coding problems and challenges.
+Practical Application – After we have determined that an applicant has the necessary experience to potentially fill our client’s needs, we then invite them to take a test that challenges their experience and skills.
+This involves taking tests related to their chosen programming languages, general web developer skills, best practices, and solving actual live coding problems and challenges.
 To be honest, most applicants don’t make it past this step.
 It is a really important part of our process when it comes to assessment.
 After all, if they can’t write code well, then we can’t recommend them.

-Technical Assessment – If the first two parts of the assessment process are completed successfully then applicants move forward to an in-person technical assessment.
+Technical Assessment – If the first two parts of the assessment process are completed successfully, then applicants move forward to an in-person technical assessment.
 This involves a series of challenging conversations with our existing team of experts.
-During this technical assessment, our existing staff challenges a candidates knowledge of the subject matter and also assessed the personality qualities, leadership, attitude and other aspects of the candidate in general.
+During this technical assessment, our existing staff challenged a candidate’s knowledge of the subject matter and also assessed the personality qualities, leadership, attitude, and other aspects of the candidate in general.
 This is our final step before deciding whether or not to offer a position to an applicant.